laurenthanhvo/foodcom-overpromise-analysis/README.md

 I defined: mismatch = 1 if desc_has_delicious == 1 AND avg_rating < 4.0, mismatch = 0 otherwise

 I chose this target because the central question is
-> “Can we detect, at publish-time, which recipes hyped as ‘delicious’ home cooks end up rating poorly?”
+> Can we detect, based solely on a recipe’s publish-time attributes (ingredients, steps, nutrition, and description text), when a recipe author has overpromised and home cooks end up rating it poorly?

 ### Features (_X_)